Skip to main content

 Each preview run costs a fixed number of credits, charged only when at least one client renders.

-The agent calls audit_email_accessibility, which checks the rendered HTML against WCAG 2.1: missing alt text, non-descriptive links, low text contrast, tiny fonts, missing language attribute, empty headings.
+The audit checks the rendered HTML against WCAG 2.1.
+It catches missing alt text, non-descriptive links, low contrast, tiny fonts, a missing language attribute, and empty headings.
 You get a 0 to 100 score and a list of issues, each tagged with the WCAG criterion it violates.
-Fix what it finds by asking for the edits in the same chat.
-The same audit is available at POST /v1/emails/{emailId}/accessibility-audit if you’d rather call the API directly.
+Say yes when Brew offers to apply the fixes, then re-run the audit to confirm the new score.
+The same audit runs from any MCP-connected client via audit_email_accessibility, and at POST /v1/emails/{emailId}/accessibility-audit if you’d rather call the API directly.
 It costs 5 credits, charged only when the audit completes.

 You’ve verified the email itself.
 The last mistakes happen at the send step: